11ty/eleventy-base-blog/src/posts/2019/the-monument-of-the-unknown-soldier-plovdiv.md

 ---
-pageTitle: The Monument of the Unknown Soldier, Plovdiv
+title: The Monument of the Unknown Soldier, Plovdiv
 date: 2019-10-30
 tags: photos
 ---